Sammy Brown

 Sammy Brown (born April 17, 1990) is an American former professional football linebacker.
 He was a member of the Ottawa Redblacks of the Canadian Football League (CFL).
 He was signed by the Rams as an undrafted free agent in 2012.
 He played college football for the Houston Cougars and the Mississippi Gulf Coast Bulldogs.

 He has also played for the Miami Dolphins.

 College career

 Brown attended Stone High School in Wiggins, Mississippi.
-He spent his first two college seasons competing at Gulf Coast Community College, where he totaled 64 tackles, one forced fumble, and two interceptions.
+He spent his first two college seasons competing at Mississippi Gulf Coast Community College, where he totaled 64 tackles, one forced fumble, and two interceptions.
 He transferred to the University of Houston for the spring semester of his sophomore season and participated in spring practice.
 In his junior season, he played in all 12 games, starting 11 of them.
 He led Conference USA and finished fifth in the NCAA in tackles for loss with 20.
 He finished the season with 76 total tackles.

 In his senior season, Brown played in all 14 of Houston's games, and finished with 93 total tackles, 30 tackles for loss, and 13.5 sacks.
 Brown's 30 tackles for loss ranked second in the NCAA.